jonaslanzlinger/EDPO-Group1-Project/docs/adrs/04-ADR-Services.md

 * FactorySimulator: This service will be responsible for simulating the factory's behavior.
 * FactoryListener: This service will be responsible for listening to the factory's events and forwarding them to the respective services via Kafka.
+* StreamProcessor: This service will be responsible for processing the events that are emitted by the FactoryListener.
 * Order: This service will be responsible for managing the orders.
 * Warehouse: This service will be responsible for managing the High-bay Warehouse (HBW).
 * Gripper: This service will be responsible for managing the Vacuum Gripper (VGR).